armakuni/fidelity-docker-workshop/exercise-4/README.md

 docker compose build --no-cache --progress=plain
 ```

+## Persisting Redis data

+Reviewing the [redis docker page](https://hub.docker.com/_/redis) we have various methods to persist the data which is made available in the running container at `/data`.

+We can use a docker volume or a DB like Postgres, etc. From our previous working knowledge and referring to the compose documentation on [volume usage](https://docs.docker.com/storage/volumes/#use-a-volume-with-docker-compose), can you configure the `redis` service to use a volume

+> NOTE: As a stretch goal, you could configure another service called `db` to run a Postgres image which consumes the `redis` service data.

 ## loading .env for custom environment variables

 It can be quite useful when testing to use `.env` files to change how your project is configured i.e. simulate production.
 This can be loaded in at your parent directory, for more configuration options refer to the [docs](https://docs.docker.com/compose/environment-variables/#the-env-file).